-The truth is, you do have something special to offer.
+The truth is, you do have something unique to offer.
 You are an artist with a passion for the subjects you create.

 Not only will you be able to share your knowledge on the subjects you create, but you will also be able to share your art techniques with other artists.

 When you share your beliefs and skills, you will be seen as an expert in your field.
 And yes, you are an expert in your field.
-There is no one that can create art exactly like you do.
+No one can create art precisely as you do.
 There are thousands of artists who would love to learn from you.
-There are also many people who would love to talk and learn more about the subjects you create.
+Many people would love to talk and learn more about the subjects you create.

-By sharing your knowledge you will become a leader of a tribe.
+By sharing your knowledge, you will become the leader of a tribe.
 Your tribe will be the people who have the same passions as you.
 They will be the people who will support you and share your story with others.
 Your tribe will help you to build an online presence.
-If you want your art seen by people around the world, you will need to build a tribe.
+If you want your art seen by people worldwide, you will need to build a tribe.

 The Connection Between Tribes And Word-of-Mouth

-Word-of-mouth reviews was what would make a business bloom or wilt.
+Before the internet, word-of-mouth reviews would make a business bloom or wilt.

 Today the concept is the same, but the way people provide reviews is quite different.

-Instead of a positive or negative review reaching two or three people, reviews are read by thousands of people in real-time around the world.
+Instead of a positive or negative review reaching two or three people, reviews are read by thousands of people in real-time around the world thanks to social media.

 What does this mean for artists like you selling art online?

-Just like 25 years ago, the goals are similar.
-You have to provide exceptionally great customer service.
-You want people to talk about you and your services in a positive manner.
+You have to provide excellent customer service.
+You want people to talk about you and your services positively.

-One negative review could have your business spin down.
+One negative review could have your business spin downward.

-This is where your tribe becomes one of your biggest assets.
+Your tribe will become one of your most significant assets.
 They will be the ones who will support you as well as share positive stories via their social media platforms.